An Overview of Conflict Training

 Trainers and learners receive NDTS certification and professional support materials that raise awareness of legal issues and medical risks associated with restraint in addition to practical skills.
 Niton helps employers establish which staff need which level of training and can advise on supporting policy, reporting mechanisms and procedures.

-The NDTS is nationally accredited by the Awarding Organisation NCFE and called the Level 2 Certificate in Managing Conflict for Enforcement Personnel.
+The NDTS is accredited by the Awarding Organisation NCFE and called the Level 2 Certificate in Managing Conflict for Enforcement Personnel.
 This unique Niton training package provides employers and their staff; insurers and customers with confidence in this area of significant risk.

 Overall our resources and training options will provide our clients with a rigorous, cost effective solution that can be tailored to meet any role and working environment needs.